malgorithms/toffee/README.md

 TOFFEE
 =========
 A templating language based on CoffeeScript with slicker tokens and automatic space sensing.
 Compatible with Express 2.x, 3.x, and the browser.
-In Express 3.x, the Toffee engine handles file caching, partials, and automatic reloading when a template changes.
+In Express 3.x, the Toffee engine handles partials and view caching (with convenient time limits).

 status
 ======
 Beta with lots of bug possibilities.
-Don't use this unless you work at OkCupid or don't mind my changing syntax out from underneath you.
+Don't use unless you work at OkCupid or don't mind changing syntax.

 And there aren't yet meaningful line numbers on errors.